Birmingham–Shuttlesworth International Airport

 Birmingham–Shuttlesworth International Airport (IATA: BHM, ICAO: KBHM, FAA LID: BHM), formerly Birmingham Municipal Airport and later Birmingham International Airport, is a civil-military airport serving Birmingham, Alabama.
 The airport also provides scheduled airline service for the Birmingham and Tuscaloosa metropolitan areas.
 It is located in Jefferson County, five miles northeast of Downtown Birmingham, near the interchange of Interstates 20 and 59.

-BHM averages 301 aircraft operations a day, including 136 flights to 43 airports in 40 cities.
-BHM served 3,090,604 passengers in 2019, and is the largest and busiest airport in the state of Alabama by passenger volume.
+BHM served 3,243,023 passengers in 2024, and is the largest and busiest airport in the state of Alabama by passenger volume.
 The airfield can handle all aircraft types.
 The main runway is 12007 ft long.
 The secondary runway is 7099 ft long.
 A Category II ILS allows operations in visibility as low as a quarter-mile.
 The airport was renamed in July 2008 after Reverend Fred Shuttlesworth, founding president of the Alabama Christian Movement for Human Rights and a leader of the Birmingham campaign during the civil rights movement.

 The airport carries the designation of an international airport and has a staffed U.S. Customs and Border Protection facility on site.
 There have been scheduled seasonal international flights to the Bahamas, Canada, and Mexico in the past, but as of March 2020, there are no scheduled international flights.
 However, air ambulance operator AirMed International regularly operates to and from destinations throughout the world; corporate aircraft routinely depart and arrive from foreign destinations, as well.
 The Southern Museum of Flight currently operates on Airport Authority property, to the east side of the north–south runway.
 There are plans for it to relocate to a new site near the Barber Motorsports Park.